radarlabs/api-diff/README.md

 The config file is specified in [hjson](https://hjson.github.io/) which allows for comments and trailing commas.

 An example config looks like this

 ```
 {
   # this will be uppercased as the prefix to api key env variables
   name: "apicom",

   # "param" or "header"
   # param means the key will be sent as a cgi param with
   #     the key authParam defined below
   # header means the key will be sent in the http
   #     Authorization header.
 If your server expects a header like "Bearer XXXXXXX",
   #     then set the api key to that entire string.
   authStyle: "header",

-  # only required if using authStyle="param"
+  # required if using authStyle="param"
+  # optional if using authStyle="header", default to "Authorization"
+  #
   # authParam: "api_key",

   # optional, if using authStyle="header"